It has become a new American routine: wake up, check Twitter, and ask “What the %&* is he talking about now?”

 Leaks and rants – this is how the US government now communicates

-I am an American journalist – or, in the parlance of the Trump administration, a member of and an – so my tasks include decoding Trump’s 140-character tirades to find meaning in the cavalcade of covfefe.
+I am an American journalist – or, in the parlance of the Trump administration, a member of “the opposition party” and an “enemy of the people” – so my tasks include decoding Trump’s 140-character tirades to find meaning in the cavalcade of covfefe.
 I am joined in this effort by civic organizations, concerned citizens, and legal experts who must monitor his tweets for potential violations of law, like casually confessing to federal crimes.

 Trump has a habit of doing just that – he essentially told NBC’s Lester Holt he had committed obstruction of justice in a television interview in which he raged about the FBI.
 This is how the US government communicates now, through leaks and rants.